 Agencies should follow the protocols outlined in the guidance provided by the Governor's Office and DHW when an in-person meeting is deemed necessary.
-Agencies should make special accommodation should be made for employees who are considered vulnerable should be made.

-In lieu of in-person meetings, agencies should work with their IT support to ensure that proper software and technology are available to accommodate social distancing requirements.
 In the event than an employee requests an accommodation, the supervisor should work with the employee and HR to identify the employee's needs.
 The supervisor should contact their Agency HR or DHR to discuss any additional requests, as necessary.